-The Risk Policy Train portal is cloud-based and uses domain knowledge from health and safety professionals coupled with the ONET database to create a risk profile for businesses.
-Notably, inXsol relied on guidance from experts with WTP grantee the Prevention, Preparedness, and Response (P2R) Consortium to develop the portal.
-The portal guides a new user with a personalized recommendation engine that suggests a set of initial risks and mitigation policies based on the user's business occupation.
+The Risk Policy Train portal was developed as a cloud-based platform to use domain knowledge from health and safety professionals coupled with the O\NET database to create risk profiles for businesses.
+Notably, inXsol relied on guidance from experts with the WTP-funded Prevention, Preparedness, and Response (P2R) Consortium to develop the portal.

-The portal includes a custom-designed workspace for business stakeholders and allows users to collaborate and electronically approve risks and risk mitigation strategies.
-It also allows users to generate an automated policy document (in PDF format) based on data collected regarding both risks and mitigation strategies.
-This policy document can serve as a helpful tool for training business employees, educating them on risks and mitigation strategies.
+The portal included a custom-designed workspace for business stakeholders and allowed users to collaborate and electronically approve risks and risk mitigation strategies.
+It also allowed users to generate an automated policy document (in PDF format) based on data collected regarding both risks and mitigation strategies.

-The portal offers businesses and their employees with training on risk identification and the hierarchy of controls and provides a toolset to refine control measures.
-While the training is self-paced, the portal provides a pathway for individuals to voice concerns or suggested improvements to policy.
-So far, the Risk Policy Train portal has been used by the P2R Consortium to help businesses in El Paso, Texas safely navigate staff returning to work amidst concerns about COVID-19 transmission.
-This work is a part of P2R Consortium's COVID-19 Recovery Center, which is funded by WTP.
+The Risk Policy Train portal was used by the P2R Consortium to help businesses in El Paso, Texas safely navigate staff returning to work amidst concerns about COVID-19 transmission.
+This work was part of P2R Consortium's COVID-19 Recovery Center, which was funded by WTP.